 - The first thing you need to decide on is the size and weight.
 Running with a mask on isn’t easy, as the simple motion of going up and down while you run can cause the mask to keep falling down.
 Your pollution mask needs to be adjustable so it will remain in place while you run.
 You also need to ensure there no gaps where it fits your face, where gases and matter could still get through.
 Most masks will have a size chart to help you and it’s important you stick to this.
 Before you set off on your run, always take the time to fit your mask properly.

 - The filter is a consideration.
 While all masks are designed to filter out particles and fumes, not all will help if you suffer from allergies.
 If you do, then a Hepa-type filter is one option.
 For best results, the filters should be removable and washable, or at the very least, replaceable.
 If the filter gets clogged up, you could still breathe in fumes and particles.
+Look for filters that say they are effective against pollen.

 - All particulate matter is given a PM number based on the size and coarseness of the particles.
 A pollution mask which filters out only low PM numbers will offer less protection than one which filters out higher, more coarse particles.